English Language Unit 3 and 4

 - A basis of linguistic knowledge and the subsystems

-- a curiosity about language and the way it works
+- A curiosity about language and the way it works

-- the ability and patience to memorise a lot of linguistic terms
+- The ability and patience to memorise a lot of linguistic terms

-- the ability and patience to complete quite a bit of background in grammar to equip you to dissect text like a linguist
+- The ability and patience to complete quite a bit of background in grammar to equip you to dissect text like a linguist

-- you will need to be able to read a range of media texts independently to search for sources for your language journal
+- You will need to be able to read a range of media texts independently to search for sources for your language journal

-- if you are returning to education or have had an interrupted study experience, you will be supported to acquire the study habits needed to be successful in this subject.
+- If you are returning to education or have had an interrupted study experience, you will be supported to acquire the study habits needed to be successful in this subject

 What skills do you develop?